 Outside Baku, unfortunately, there are many unsafe and poorly-maintained facilities.
 Sometimes, none exist at all due to the extreme remoteness of the area, where winter weather conditions and poor roadways mean locals have to travel long distances or simply go without health care.

-The traveler new to this destination must be aware that there are many very rural villages in this country and the way of life -- and medical system, as a result -- may seem archaic to some.
-There are issues with limited electricity, infrastructure and other elements that those from developed Western countries may not expect.
-Things like vaccines and disposable needles are not always available.
+First-time travelers to this country should be aware that there are many rural villages here, and their way of life (and medical system) may seem archaic.
+There are issues with limited electricity, infrastructure and other elements that many travelers might not expect.
+Vaccinations and disposable needles are not always available.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.